 As of 2024, there are around 27,900 bricklayers and stonemasons in Australia.
 A number of the stonemasons are daily exposed to materials that contain crystalline silica, and a large proportion of these craftsmen use engineered stone in their daily work.
+These roles are part of the broader blue-collar jobs sector, essential for the construction industry.

 The proposal to ban the use, supply, and manufacture of all engineered stone in Australia is welcomed, and was unanimously agreed upon by Commonwealth, state, and territory governments on 13 December 2023.

 Australia’s impending engineered stone ban, set to take effect on July 1, 2024, due to its association with silicosis from high crystalline silica content, has prompted the implementation of stricter safety regulations in the stonemasonry industry.
 This landmark decision positions Australia as a global leader and the first country to implement strong safety measures against engineered stone.
 It signifies a substantial shift towards prioritising worker health, advocating for the use of safer materials, and enhancing industry practices.
+This development will significantly impact trade jobs in Australia, especially within the construction sector.

 Key Takeaways

-• Engineered stone ban represents a significant step towards enhancing safety and sustainability in the Australian stonemasonry industry, aimed at reducing the health risks of respirable crystalline silica (RCS).
+- Engineered stone ban represents a significant step towards enhancing safety and sustainability in the Australian stonemasonry industry, aimed at reducing the health risks of respirable crystalline silica (RCS).

-• The policy aims to protect workers’ health by reducing silicosis cases and other related diseases and contributes to environmental conservation by minimising airborne dust particles.
+- The policy aims to protect workersโ health by reducing silicosis cases and other related diseases and contributes to environmental conservation by minimising airborne dust particles.

-• Home builders may face substantial delays, possibly extending for months, and a price surge of up to 30% as they pivot to safer alternatives to the popular engineered stone benchtops.
+- Home builders may face substantial delays, possibly extending for months, and a price surge of up to 30% as they pivot to safer alternatives to the popular engineered stone benchtops.

-• Dayjob Recruitment is committed to working with construction and manufacturing companies that strictly adhere to the Silica Code of Practice and prioritize safety.
+- Dayjob Recruitment is committed to working with construction and manufacturing companies that strictly adhere to the Silica Code of Practice and prioritize safety.

 Image Source: safetyandhealthmagazine.com